Enterprise Architecture

 403 Forbidden

 The server has understood the request, but is refusing to fulfill it.
 This could be due to incorrect access level to a resource not that the user is not authenticated.
-If the server does not wish to make the fact that a request is not able to access a resource due to access level public, then it is permissible to return a 404 Not found status instead of this response.
+If the server does not wish to make the fact that a request is not able to access a resource due

 404 Not Found

 This response indicates that the server has not found anything matching the requested URI.
 No indication is given of whether the condition is temporary or permanent.
-It is permissible for the client to make multiple requests to this endpoint as the state may not be permanent.
+It is permissible for the client to make multiple requests to this endpoint as the state may

 405 Method Not Allowed